-- Drinking (potable) water running or in a spray bottle - Air supply of lubricant free, dry breathing air, maximum 30 psig, for CERTAIN CLEANING AND DISINFECTdrying ING AGENTS SUCH AS QUATERNARY
+- SCOTT recommended sanitizing or disinfecting cleaner such as Wescodyne Plus.
+This is a dilute iodine solution. - Drinking (potable) water running or in a spray bottle - Air supply of lubricant free, dry breathing air, maximum 30 psig, for drying

 FOLLOW ALL THE INSTRUCTIONS AND THE MSDS (MATERIAL SAFETY DATA SHEET) PROVIDED WITH THE SANITIZING OR DISINFECTING CLEANER.